Fundamental activity constraints lead to specific interpretations of the connectome: Discussion

 \section{Discussion}

-This study investigates the link between experimentally measured structural connectivity and neuronal activity in a multi-scale spiking network model of macaque visual cortex \citep{Schmidt15_arxiv}.
+This study investigates the link between experimentally measured structural connectivity and neuronal activity in a multi-scale spiking network model of the vision-related areas of macaque cortex \citep{Schmidt16_arxiv_v4}.
 We devise a theoretical method that systematically combines anatomical connectivity with physiological activity constraints.
 Already weak constraints, demanding the activity to neither vanish nor be pathologically high, yield a set of specific but small structural modifications necessary to increase the model's excitation to a realistic level.
+We do not fit the model parameters to experimental activity data in the sense of minimizing an error function, since the sparse relevant experimental data do not allow for defining such a function in a meaningful way.
+Nevertheless, we considerably improve the network activity with a change in only a small set of parameters.
 The procedure constrains the experimentally obtained connectivity maps to a realization that is compatible with physiological experiments.
 This establishes a path from experimentally observed activity to specific hypotheses about the anatomy and demands for further experiments.

 Connections are modified both inside and between cortical areas, on average well within the known uncertainties of the underlying data.
 The model areas are based on the early sensory cortex model presented in \citep{Potjans14_785}.
 This circuit is adapted to individual areas by taking into account neuronal densities and laminar thicknesses.
 The model definition renders areas with equal architectural type similar in their internal connectivity, a drastic but inevitable simplification due to the lack of more detailed experimental data.
 The proposed method softens this assumption: small adaptations of internal connectivity distinguish the architectural types into further subtypes.
 These modifications are significant for the global stability of the network.
 Thus, our approach enables purely anatomy-based area categorizations to be refined with dynamical information.